10 Things You Never Knew About Amelia Earhart

-While the playing field in the 1920s and '30s was far from even, Earhart was not actually the only successful female pilot of the time.
+While the playing field in the 1920s and ’30s was far from even, Earhart was not actually the only successful female pilot of the time.
 Several of her contemporaries were also women who were just as good, if not better, fliers than she.
-Louise Thaden, for instance, set new records for women's speed, altitude, and solo-endurance flying in 1929 and remains the only pilot to hold all three records at the same time.
-Another pioneer, Ruth Nicols, set women's flight records for speed, altitude, and distance two years later.
+Louise Thaden, for instance, set new records for women’s speed, altitude, and solo-endurance flying in 1929 and remains the only pilot to hold all three records at the same time.
+Another pioneer, Ruth Nicols, set women’s flight records for speed, altitude, and distance two years later.
 Earhart was, however, the first female pilot to gain such wide notoriety.
-Learn about more amazing women in history that you may not have heard of.
+Her contemporaries definitely count as amazing women in history that you may not have heard of.

 She was hand-picked for the feat that would make her famous

 After Charles Lindbergh’s trans-Atlantic flight, publisher George Putnam hoped to duplicate the success and massive media attention that Lindbergh had enjoyed.
 His opportunity came when a socialite named Amy Phipps Guest bought a small passenger plane with the hopes of becoming the first woman to be flown across the Atlantic.
 (She was not a pilot.)
 But her parents refused to let her take such a risky journey.
 So Guest turned to Putnam, requesting that he find “the right sort of girl” to make the trip in Guest’s stead.
 Putnam chose Amelia Earhart, capitalizing on her existing passion for flying as well as her resemblance to Lindbergh.
 He fed the press a nickname for her—”Lady Lindy”—that would become widespread.